Transactions and batch queries

 To create an interactive transaction, pass an async function into $transaction.

-The first argument passed into this async function is an instance of Prisma Client.
+The first argument passed into this async function is an instance of the Prisma Client.
 Below, we will call this instance tx.
 Any Prisma Client call invoked on this tx instance is encapsulated into the transaction.

 In the example below, Alice and Bob each have $100 in their account.
 If they try to send more money than they have, the transfer is rejected.